-Connect the LAN ports of all computers and the P-660R-Tx v2 to a HUB using a straight Ethernet cable.
+Connect the LAN ports of all computers to the LAN Interface of P-660R-Tx v2 using Ethernet cable.

 (2) TCP/IP configuration

 Since the P-660R-Tx v2 is set to DHCP server as default, so you need only to configure the workstations as the DHCP clients in the networking settings.
 In this case, the IP address of the computer is assigned by the P-660R-Tx v2.
 The P-660R-Tx v2 can also provide the DNS to the clients via DHCP if it is available.
 For this setup in Windows, we check the option 'Obtain an IP address automatically' in its TCP/IP setup.
 Please see the example shown below.